Southwest Gas (NYSE:SWX) Releases FY 2021 Earnings Guidance

 Southwest Gas (NYSE:SWX) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $4.000-$4.100 for the period, compared to the Thomson Reuters consensus estimate of $4.180.
 The company issued revenue guidance of -.

-Separately, Zacks Investment Research downgraded Southwest Gas from a buy rating to a hold rating in a research note on Friday, November 12th.
-Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of Hold and an average target price of $68.25.
+Separately, Zacks Investment Research downgraded shares of Southwest Gas from a buy rating to a hold rating in a research report on Friday, November 12th.
+Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat, Southwest Gas presently has a consensus rating of Hold and a consensus target price of $68.25.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 1st.
-Shareholders of record on Tuesday, February 15th will be given a $0.595 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
+Stockholders of record on Tuesday, February 15th will be paid a dividend of $0.595 per share.
 The ex-dividend date is Monday, February 14th.
-This represents a $2.38 dividend on an annualized basis and a yield of 3.43%.
-Southwest Gas’s dividend payout ratio is currently 58.19%.
+This represents a $2.38 dividend on an annualized basis and a dividend yield of 3.50%.
+Southwest Gas’s dividend payout ratio is presently 58.19%.

 An institutional investor recently raised its position in Southwest Gas stock.
-Morgan Stanley grew its holdings in shares of Southwest Gas Holdings, Inc. (NYSE:SWX) by 33.3% in the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund owned 190,729 shares of the utilities provider’s stock after acquiring an additional 47,675 shares during the period.
-Morgan Stanley owned about 0.32% of Southwest Gas worth $12,624,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 82.74% of the company’s stock.
+Morgan Stanley raised its position in Southwest Gas Holdings, Inc. (NYSE:SWX) by 33.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 190,729 shares of the utilities provider’s stock after acquiring an additional 47,675 shares during the period.
+Morgan Stanley owned approximately 0.32% of Southwest Gas worth $12,624,000 as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors and hedge funds own 82.74% of the company’s stock.

 Southwest Gas Company Profile